Faculty

 Orange Room Teacher: Shannon Chandler

 Shannon has five years of experience teaching Pre-K and Kindergarten.
 She also served as the Head of a Kindergarten department.
 Shannon has a Bachelor of Arts in Psychology and master’s degree in Reading Leadership.
 She did her thesis on Preschool and Kindergarten Reading Development.
-Shannon worked as an assistant in the Blue Room last year, and she was a lead teacher in our summer program.
+This is Shannon’s third year at All Saints’.

 Head of School: Gigi Khalsa